joaohf/rebar3_cuttlefish/README.md

     $ rebar3 release

 The plugin provider will tell relx to create the dirs `share/schema` in the release, copy the cuttlefish escript to `bin/` and discover all schema files in the project apps and their dependencies.
+Besides that, by default a `nodetool` and `script bin template` will be copy to `bin/`.
 All you should need for your relx config is:

 ```erlang
 {relx, [{release, {<name>, "0.1.0"},